tomelabs/Horizon-borrower-validator/README.md

 # Horizon-borrower-validator
 A tool to augment the Horizon Library Management System (by SirsiDynix) Borrower editing process.
-The intent is to aid staff users in the data entry/validation process to reduce errors and formatting issues.
+The intent is to aid staff users in data entry/validation to reduce errors and formatting issues.

 # Disclaimer
 This project is not affiliated with or endorsed in any way by Sirsi Corporation.